It's not a BlackBerry World anymore

-ORLANDO, Florida When Mike Lazaridis and Jim Balsillie were running Research In Motion RIM.TO, BlackBerry World was a chest-thumping celebration of RIM's successes and a showcase for the innovations that would assure its continued dominance.
+ORLANDO, Florida When Mike Lazaridis and Jim Balsillie were running Research In Motion, BlackBerry World was a chest-thumping celebration of RIM's successes and a showcase for the innovations that would assure its continued dominance.

 Their successor Thorsten Heins will preside over a very different event.

-Note: (This version of the story has been corrected in the third paragraph to change period to three months from five months)